-If you are not sure which benefits you are entitled to, or you have a problem with your benefits, please either phone the number on the letter your employer or West Yorkshire Pension Fund (WYPF) sent you, or contact West Yorkshire Pension Fund on 01274 434999.
+If you are not sure which benefits you are entitled to, or you have a problem with your benefits, in the first instance please contact name of department/person; email or phone.

-Your employer or WYPF will try to deal with the problem as quickly and efficiently as possible.
-Other ways to contact WYPF can be found on page 6.
+The name of department/person will try to deal with the problem as quickly and efficiently as possible.